GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Embedding models and privacy considerations

 Embedding models convert text into vector representations for similarity search.
-The choice of embedding model and how it is operated directly impacts privacy and compliance.
+The choice of embedding model and how it's operated directly impacts privacy and compliance.

 Embedding model options